 Students may visit each other's houses (common rooms).
-After 6pm, students must sign out of their own house and ask the Hm or duty tutor if they may enter another house, signing in and out appropriately.
-Students must sign-in on returning to their own house.
+From lunchtime on Monday to Saturday, students must sign out of their own house when leaving their House for any reason other than a lesson or an organised sport session.
+On Sundays, signing out begins after Chapel.
+If going to another House, they must ask the Hm or Matron if they may enter another House, signing in and out appropriately.
+Students must sign-in on returning to their own House.
 A summary of visiting times is available in the Calendar.